zephyrproject-rtos/zephyr/doc/contribute/contributor_expectations.rst

   only non-blocking changes remain.
 The PR author has discretion as to whether they address all non-blocking comments.
 PR authors should acknowledge every review comment in some way, even if it's just with an emoticon.

+- Reviewers shall be *clear* and *concise* what changes they are requesting when the "Request Changes" option is used.
+Requested changes shall be in the scope of the PR in question and following the contribution and style guidelines of the project.

 .. _Code of Conduct: https://github.com/zephyrproject-rtos/zephyr/blob/main/CODE_OF_CONDUCT.md